sma4pm/sma4pm.github.io/docs/2025/index.md

 ### Submission link

-Papers and abstracts should be submitted through easychair link (to be shared) in PDF format.
+Papers and abstracts should be submitted through [easychair link](https://easychair.org/my/conference?conf=icpm2025) in PDF format.

 By submitting a paper, authors implicitly agree that at least one of them will register to the conference and present the paper.
-Registrations are managed by the ICPM 2025 registration system.
+Please visit the [main conference website](https://icpmconference.org/2025/) for more information.
 Only papers that have been presented by their authors during the conference will be published in the conference proceedings.

 ## Proceedings